 #4 – General Provision / General Loan Reserves

 These reserves are created against the possibility of loss which has not been incurred nor yet identified.
 As they do not reflect known deterioration in the valuation of particular assets these reserves can constitute part of Tier 2 capital.
-However, provisions or reserves created against identified losses or an identified deterioration in the value of any asset or group of assets subject to country risk, or if the provision is created to meet identified losses that arise subsequently in the portfolio does not constitute part of the reserves.
+However, provisions or reserves created against identified losses or an identified deterioration in the value of any asset or group of assets subject to country riskCountry RiskCountry risk denotes the probability of a foreign government (country) defaulting on its financial obligations as a result of economic slowdown or political unrest.
+Even a little rumour or revelation can make a state less attractive to investors who want to park their hard-earned income in a reliable place., or if the provision is created to meet identified losses that arise subsequently in the portfolio does not constitute part of the reserves.

 #5 – Revaluation Reserves